 Being found guilty of a crime can result in a range of punishments.
 All these charges can result in either misdemeanor or felony consequences for a criminal defendant such as:

 A criminal conviction can affect someone for the rest of their life.
-Aside from the penalties listed above, a conviction will result in a permanent mark on a person’s criminal background that can affect their ability to get a job, attend school, or find housing.
+Aside from the penalties listed above, a conviction will result in a permanent mark on a person’s criminal background that can affect their ability to find sustainable work, gain admission to a school, or find a place to live.

 It is normal to worry about the cost of hiring a criminal defense attorney in Mesa.
 You may already know the legal process can be expensive.
 You may also recognize the possibility of losing your job if your trial ends in a conviction.
 It is important to talk to a potential criminal defense lawyer about the price of his or her services sooner rather than later.
 Signing a contract before you know how much the lawyer will cost could lead to a financial headache later.